This article was last updated in March 2020. Please contact us if you have specific questions regarding the information in this article.

 HQ: Chicago, IL

-Insider Insights: Cushman and Wakefield has not traditionally played a big role in the investment sales scene in Austin, but recently recruited Todd Mills to try to grow the company’s investment sales business in this market.
+Insider Insights: Cushman and Wakefield has not traditionally played a big role in the commercial real estate investment sales scene in Austin, but recently recruited Todd Mills to try to grow the company’s commercial real estate investment sales business in this market.

-We are eager to help you learn more about other investment sales firms that might be a good fit for helping you buy or sell your property.
+We are eager to help you learn more about other commercial real estate investment sales firms that might be a good fit for helping you buy or sell your property.

-If you need more help understanding the playing field here in Austin, please schedule a consultation with one of our investment sales experts.
+If you need more help understanding the playing field here in Austin, please schedule a consultation with one of our commercial real estate investment sales experts.

-We also thought you might take a look at these case studies to learn more about AQUILA’s investment sales expertise:
+We also thought you might take a look at these case studies to learn more about AQUILA’s commercial real estate investment sales expertise:

 - Concordia University Campus Relocation Spurs Growth and Reduces Costs